zball/eks-workshop-v2/website/docs/introduction/getting-started/microservices.md

 sidebar_position: 30
 ---

-Now that we're familiar with the overall architecture of the sample application, how will we initially deploy this in to EKS?
-Lets explore some of the Kubernetes building blocks by looking at the **catalog** component:
+Now that we're familiar with the overall architecture of the sample application, how will we initially deploy this into EKS?
+Let's explore some of the Kubernetes building blocks by looking at the **catalog** component:

 ![Catalog microservice in Kubernetes](./assets/catalog-microservice.png)